 - Guest skate fee: The fee required to skate on an individual skating session, for which the skater has not paid the seasonal Session Fee.
 Skaters who are not USC members must be registered with Skate Canada in order to guest skate with USC.
-Fees for Sunday 1 and Sunday 2 sessions are different and should be paid before the session starts.
+Fees should be paid before the session starts.

 - NSF cheque fee: If a cheque for registration fees does not clear, an NSF fee will be charged.

 - Post-dated cheque fee: The fee required to process all post-dated cheques.

 When learning to figure skate, you may have gone through CanSkate, a program for skaters to gradually learn, develop and build on general skating skills through different levels.
 STARSkate (Skills, Tests, Achievement and Recognition).
 STARSkate is the level after CanSkate.
 It teaches skaters specific figure skating skills that are tested and graded by STARSkate certified coaches.
 You will need to consult with coaches of your choice to see if they are certified to evaluate STARSkate skills.